ItsMeBrille/MMM-Bensinpriser/README.md

 # MMM-Bensinpriser

-MMM-Bensinpriser is a MagicMirror² module that displays fuel prices for the nearest gas stations based on your specified coordinates.
+MMM-Bensinpriser is a MagicMirror² module that displays fuel prices for your nearest gas stations in Norway.

 ## Installation